kyle-proctor/GITS-SEB-Configs/README.md

 How to:

 Simply copy the .seb extension files to the candidates computer and then double click to launch an Exam/Review straight into a secure SEB session.
+SEB will then ask for a password.
+The current password is: gitsproctor

 If you encounter any difficulties using SEB with these extensions please create a new issue under "Issues" at the top and I will investigate.